A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Implementation

 \section{Implementation}

+Before discussing the implementation details, we need to address some early issues.
+Firstly, we need to generalize the definition of the DOS to include discrete systems.
+For discrete systems $\Omega(E)$ will be simply the number of states with exact energy $E$.
+Secondly, to avoid treating with very large numbers, the logarithm of the DOS ($\log \Omega(E)$) will be computed instead of the plain DOS~\cite{Landau2004, Barash2017}.
+All equations will be transformed accordingly.
+Thirdly, after each sweep $\log\Omega(E)$ will be normalized such as that $\log\Omega(E_{\text{min}})=0$ or, equivalently, $\Omega(E)$ will be computed in units of $\Omega(E_{\text{min}})$.

 This implementation is based on several modules.
 Firstly, we have a module that loads the simulation data such as the energy range, step size, target acceptance and so on from an input file.
 Secondly, there is the module that runs the actual simulations.
-This module creates the subprocesses that will run the WL simulation on every window, perform the replica exchanges, merge the DOS pieces and write the result into a file (Fig.~\ref{fig:mainprocess}).
+This module spawns the subprocesses parallelization that will run the WL simulation on every window, performs the replica exchanges, merges the DOS pieces and writes the result into a file (Fig.~\ref{fig:mainprocess}).
 Finally, there are the walker modules, one for each system.
 These walkers keep track of the state of the system, perform changes, and compute the energy.
-Furthermore, those walkers are totally independent of the algorithm itself, so they can be used for any other algorithm and they can be coded in another language.
+Furthermore, those walkers are totally independent of the algorithm itself, so they can be used for any other algorithm and they can be coded in another language and wrapped into Python code.
 For example, a LAMMPS walker has been developed which contains a wrapper for the C++ LAMMPS library.
 Any other library can be used through a wrapper class.
-Because of this, this implementation does not suffer of slowness due to the fact of being coded in Python, since for a typical problem the time consuming function is the walker method that computes the energy of the system, which can be implemented in a faster language like C++ or Julia.
-The algorithm itself adds negligible overhead.
+Because of this, this implementation is not affected by the lesser computational efficiency of an interpreted language such as Python, since the time consuming functions can be implemented in a faster language like C++ or Julia.

+It is crucial to notice that in this current version, the parallelization is not based on the MPI library but in the Python \texttt{multiprocessing} module, which is designed for multi-core systems.
+The user has to look out for possible conflicts between this module and the parallelization of the walker in case it is an external process.